 Censorship · video lesson

-This censorship vocabulary lesson will help you use the words censorship, black out, blur out, grawlix, illicit, restriction, suppression, expletive and bowdlerise, correctly.
+This censorship vocabulary lesson will help you understand the words censorship, black out, blur out, grawlix, illicit, restriction, suppression, expletive and bowdlerise correctly.

 (–) censorship uncountable noun removing parts of books, films, etc that are considered unsuitable for moral, religious, or political reasons